User Personas: What Are They and Why They Matter in UX Design

 How to create a persona

-Whether you’re working independently or as part of a dedicated product team, these are the five stages of creating a user persona:
+Whether you’re working independently or as part of a dedicated product team, these are the six steps of creating a user persona:

 Examples of quantitative research:

-Online surveys: This is a fairly simple and accessible way of doing user research, especially if you’re working on your own and don’t have the resources a larger company may have.
-You can use basic tools like Google Forms, sharing your survey in relevant groups on social media.
-These surveys can include both multiple choice questions and open-ended questions that will result in qualitative responses.
-It’s recommended to include your most important question near the top, increasing the likelihood of getting a full and well thought-out response.
+Online surveys: This is a simple and accessible way of doing user research, especially if you’re working on your own and don’t have the resources a larger company may have.
+You can use basic tools like Google Forms, or online form builders, sharing your survey in relevant groups on social media.
+These surveys can include both multiple choice questions and open-ended questions.
+It’s recommended to include your most important question near the top, increasing the likelihood of getting a full and well-thought-out response.
 Often, the most important question will ask users what their biggest challenge is in relation to your product.
-Responses to this question are likely to give you deeper insights into your users, providing you with information that could be invaluable throughout the project.
+Responses to this question will give you deeper insights into your users, providing invaluable information to use throughout the project.

-Web analytics: Analyze certain factors such as the number of visits on a page, time on site and the path visitors take before converting to users.
-There’s different software available for extracting this kind of data.
-A good place to start is this guide on how to use Google Analytics.
+Web analytics: Analyze certain factors such as the number of visits to a page, time spent on site and the path visitors take before converting to users.
+There’s different software available for extracting this kind of data, like Wix Analytics.
+This data will help you gain deeper insights into user behavior.

 Examples of qualitative research methods: